-Holland College offers day (full-time and part-time) and evening (part-time) classes for Language Instruction for Newcomers to Canada (LINC) on a year-round basis.
+Holland College offers day (full-time and part-time) and evening (part-time) classes for Language Instruction for Newcomers to Canada (LINC) in person and online on a year-round basis.

 The LINC program is funded by Immigration, Refugees and Citizenship Canada (IRCC).
-You do not have to pay to for LINC classes.
-LINC provides basic language skills.
+LINC provides language skills specialized to settlement in Canada.
 If you need specific language skills, you may want to consider a program that better fits your educational or career goals.

 To be eligible for the LINC program, you must:

 You are not eligible for LINC if you are a:

 Student enrolment operates on continuous intake, and students can enroll in LINC classes after completing the following steps: